basecamp/kamal-skiff/README.md

 Then run `skiff dev` to start the development server.

-## Deploying changes to production (or staging)

-Changes checked into git are automatically pulled onto the Skiff server every 10 seconds.
-So all you have to do is checkin your changes and push them.

-If you need to change the nginx configuration in `config/server.conf`, make your changes to that file, check them into git and push, and then run `skiff restart` to test the configuration file and restart the server if it's valid.

 ## Deploying the site for the first time

 First ensure that you've set `GIT_URL` to a repository address with a valid access token embedded in the `.env` file.
 This access token must have access to pull from the git repository in question (see [personal access tokens for GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for an example).